mixxxdj/manual/source/hardware/controllers/stanton_scs3d.rst

 -  CUE will jump to the cue point or set it, depending on your settings and whether the track is playing.
 -  SYNC synchronizes the tempo of the current deck to another.
-Holding SYNC for more than 1/3 of a second will enable Master SYNC lock.
+Holding SYNC for more than 1/3 of a second will enable Sync lock.
 (Press SYNC again to disable it.)
 -  Pressing TAP repeatedly will change the speed of the current deck to match your tap tempo (useful for synchronizing with an external music source.)